padasio/padas-docs/docs/sigmav2-quickstart.md

 ### Overview of Quickstart

 #### Step 1: Download
-1. [Download](https://github.com/padasinc/padas-tools/tree/main/sigma_v2_to_padas) the latest version of padas-tools from official [Padas](https://github.com/padasinc) github.
-If you don't know how to download it, you can check this [Cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) official GitHub documentation.
+1. [Download](https://github.com/padasinc/padas-tools/tree/main/sigma_v2_to_padas) the latest version of the script in padas-tools repository.

 2. If it is downloaded as compressed, it is needed to uncompress properly such as `unzip` command or using verious zip tools.
 Else, skip this step.